GedasGa/Movie-Trailer-Website/README.md

 ## What it is and it does

 A Python program that produces the HTML for a movie website that displays a number of movies.
-Click on a movie poster to play its trailer.
+In this website you can see all the information about the movie.
+More over, you can click on a movie poster to play its trailer.

 #### This project consists for the following files: